VictoriaT87/Destiny_RPG/README.md

   * Have a different game experience every time they play, with random weapons, encounters and luck.
   * Be able to restart the game without needing to refresh or reload the link.

+* Users expect:

+  * A fun to play text adventure game in an old school style.
+  * A Destiny themed game, with enemies, classes and weapons they recognize.
+  * Replayability.
+  * A fast paced game, playing through the first Destiny story mission.

 <br>

 [Back to Top](#table-of-contents)